When Stroke Strikes

 by Dr.Harald Wiesendanger– Klartext

 Suddenly severely disabled: A stroke can have dire consequences that are often irreversible.
 In the worst case, it kills.
-Preventing it is one of the best reasons for a healthy lifestyle, as the Ways Out Charity recommends to everyone.
+Preventing it is one of the best reasons for a healthy lifestyle, as the Auswege/ Ways Out Charity recommends to everyone.
 Does a Covid-19 “vaccination” increase the risk?

 Monstrous danger

-This results in staggering economic damage – 17 billion euros annually in Germany alone.
-Globally, the estimated costs – directly through treatment and rehabilitation, indirectly through lost productivity – amounted to over $891 billion in 2017, to the delight of rehabilitation clinic operators and manufacturers of medical devices.
-By 2050, that amount is expected to rise to a staggering $2.31 trillion annually.
+This results in staggering economic damage – €17 billion per year in Germany alone.
+Worldwide, the estimated costs – directly through treatment and rehabilitation, indirectly through lost productivity – amounted to over $891 billion in 2017, much to the delight of rehabilitation clinic operators and manufacturers of medical aids.
+By 2050, this amount is expected to rise to a staggering $2.31 trillion per year.

 Where is a preventive health culture?

-On the other hand, the vast majority of people would not have found themselves in this terrible situation if they had grown up in a health culture that preferred self-responsible staying healthy and prevention over costly over-diagnosis and therapy.
-With occasional appeals, press releases, and one of what feels like ten thousand anniversaries, coinciding with “World Psoriasis Day” (also on October 29th) and somewhere between “Intersex Awareness Day” (October 26th) and “Day of Remembrance for the Victims of Political Violence.”
-(October 30th), it is far from done.
-We would need medicine that does not only occur after health has been lost.
-She should aim to prevent this loss – a main concern of my Ways Out Charity.
+On the other hand, the vast majority would not have found themselves in this terrible predicament in the first place if they had grown up in a health culture that prioritizes personal responsibility for staying healthy and prevention over costly overdiagnosis and treatment.
+Occasional appeals, press releases, and one of what feels like ten thousand anniversaries, coinciding with World Psoriasis Day (also on October 29) and somewhere between Intersex Awareness Day (October 26) and the Day of Remembrance for the Victims of Political Violence (October 30), is far from enough.
+We need medicine that doesn’t just kick in after health has been lost.
+It should aim to prevent this loss – a key concern of my Auswege foundation.

-The wisest of all medical fee schedules emerged at least two and a half millennia ago.
-According to the world’s oldest medical textbook, the “Huangdi neijing,” in China, a doctor received his full salary only as long as all members of the clan to which he was assigned remained healthy.
-If someone fell ill, their fee was reduced if not canceled.
-If this type of doctor were still prevalent today, how many strokes would there still be in this country?
+The wisest of all medical fee schedules was created at least two and a half millennia ago.
+According to the world’s oldest medical textbook, the Huangdi Neijing, a doctor in China received his full remuneration only as long as all members of the clan to which he was assigned remained healthy.
+If someone fell ill, his fee was reduced, if not canceled.
+If this type of doctor were still prevalent today, how many strokes would there be in this country?

 Stroke-inducing “jab”?

-At the Berlin fire department, the number of logged operations under the keywords “stroke/transient ischemic (TIA) attack” increased by 27.4 percent to a total of 13,096 in 2021 compared to the average values from 2018/2019.
-“Such increases need to be explained,” comments a spokesman for the fire service community.
-“For the year 2021, however, another unknown factor appears to have been added, which significantly increases the previous increase.”
-In addition, when comparing the age groups, it is noticeable that “the highest rates of increase are occurring precisely in the age groups that are generally not considered “vulnerable groups should be understood concerning Covid-19 disease”.
+At the Berlin Fire Department, the number of recorded emergency calls under the keywords “stroke/transient ischemic attack (TIA)” rose by 27.4 percent in 2021 to a total of 13,096, compared to the average figures for 2018/2019.
+“Such rates of increase need to be explained,” commented a spokesperson for the fire department community.
+“However, for 2021, another unknown factor seems to have been added, which significantly amplifies the previous increase. “ In addition, a comparison of age groups shows that ”the highest rates of increase are occurring in age groups that are not generally considered vulnerable to COVID-19.”

-Support “Ways Out Charity“!
+Support “Auswege/ Ways Out Charity“!
 With your support, we can help and move forward. > https://bit.ly/3wuNgdO

 Remarks